rinfo/rdl/manage/README.txt

     $ fab tg_prod deploy_admin

-This rsync's the resulting directory hierarchy to the correct place in the production environment (substitute tg_dev_unix for tg_prod if you want to deploy them to your own local development environment)
+This rsync's the resulting directory hierarchy to the correct place in the production environment (substitute tg_prod with tg_dev_unix if you want to deploy them to your own local development environment, or tg_demo if you want to deploy them to the demo/staging environment)

     $ fab tg_prod ping_main_with_admin